WHAT ARE SAUNAS FOR?

 The sauna heat will soothe your body and loosen tight muscles after a strenuous workout.
 And, it will boost recovery.
 As we’ve mentioned above – you can expect elevated cardiovascular activity when you spend time in a sauna.

 This means that your body will be pumping increased levels of oxygen and nutrient-rich blood throughout your whole body.
-This is exactly what your tissue cells need to grow and repair damage.
+This is exactly what your tissue cells need to grow and repair any damage.

 PAIN RELIEF